-In partnership with the Arthur C. Clarke Foundation, the Museum of Science Fiction’s educational mission is to share and use science fiction as a tool to inspire imagination and motivate project-based learning in science, technology, engineering, art, and math (STEAM).
+In partnership with the Arthur C. Clarke Foundation and NASA, the Museum of Science Fiction’s educational mission is to share and use science fiction as a tool to inspire imagination and motivate project-based learning in science, technology, engineering, art, and math (STEAM).
 To this end, we work with communities to provide learning and growth opportunities for both children and adults.

 Educators Professional Development Workshop